den-wdi-1/express-views-lesson/readme.md

 It won't check for an existing path but it will transform the path string.

 The second app.set() tells Express to use the Handlebars templating engine.
 This allows you to use Handlebars templates to render your HTML.
-We also have set up a layout of main.handlebars.
+We also have set up a layout of ``main.handlebars``.
 A layout is a template file that includes many of the basic page elements.
 We'll go over layouts in more detail in the next section.

 Since we're ready to use `.handelbars` now, let's set up our file structure to make sure our application can call the files properly.
 Create the following folder structure:

 ```
 - views/
-----main.handlebars
+----layouts
+--------main.handlebars

 ```